Fact checked

 • Your estate may not be divided how you want it to be

-• While spouses are entitled to a “preferential share” of the estate, common law spouses are not entitled to anything
+• While spouses are entitled to a “preferential share” of the estate, some provinces state that common law spouses are not entitled to anything

-• The court will decide who becomes the caregiver of any children
+• The court will decide who becomes the caregiver of any of your minor children

 • Financial and emotional difficulties for your spouse and family (especially for those who are in common-law relationships)